tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

   loaded_model.load_weights(file_path)
   ```

 * All that's left to do is to use the model for prediction.
-After this, we can use scikit's MSE metric function to calculate the difference between predicted and observed values for the test set.
+After this, we can use sklearn's MSE metric function to calculate the difference between predicted and observed values for the test set.

 ```python
 # Predict values using the testing data